zayedshah/Name-the-Capital/README.md

 The game ask the player to name the capital of 10 countries, selected at random from a list of 198 countries.

-The date is taken from the accompanied Data.xlsx.
+The data is taken from the accompanied Data.xlsx.